htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 A path given for **output** and **error** commands represents a path on the submit machine.
-If no path is specified, the directory specified with **initialdir** is used, and if that is not specified, the directory from which the job was submitted is used.
+If no path is specified, the directory specified with **initialdir**\ :index:`submit commands<single: submit commands; initialdir>` is used, and if that is not specified, the directory from which the job was submitted is used.
 At the time the job is submitted, zero-length files are created on the submit machine, at the given path for the files defined by the **output** and **error** commands.
 This permits job submission failure, if these files cannot be written by HTCondor.

-To restrict the output files or permit entire directory contents to be transferred, specify the exact list with **transfer\_output\_files**.
+To restrict the output files or permit entire directory contents to be transferred, specify the exact list with **transfer\_output\_files**\ :index:`submit commands<single: submit commands; transfer_output_files>`.
 Delimit the list of file names, directory names, or paths with commas.
 When this list is defined, and any of the files or directories do not exist as the job exits, HTCondor considers this an error, and places the job on hold.
+Setting
+**transfer\_output\_files**\ :index:`submit commands<single: submit commands; transfer_output_files>`
-Setting **transfer\_output\_files** to the empty string ("") means no files are to be transferred.
+to the empty string ("") means no files are to be transferred.
 When this list is defined, automatic detection of output files created by the job is disabled.
 Paths specified in this list refer to locations on the execute machine.
 The naming and placement of files and directories relies on the term base name.
 By example, the path ``a/b/c`` has the base name ``c``.
 It is the file name or directory name with all directories leading up to that name stripped off.
 On the submit machine, the transferred files or directories are named using only the base name.
 Therefore, each output file or directory must have a different name, even if they originate from different paths.

 For **grid** universe jobs other than than HTCondor-C grid jobs, files to be transferred (other than standard output and standard error) must